 Concert Pharmaceuticals is a clinical stage biopharmaceutical company focused on applying its DCE Platform® (deuterated chemical entity platform) to create novel medicines designed to address unmet patient needs.
 Concert has a broad pipeline of innovative medicines targeting pulmonary diseases, including cystic fibrosis, autoimmune and inflammatory diseases and central nervous systems (CNS) disorders.
 Following the closing, Concert will continue its development of medicines that are unrelated to cystic fibrosis.

-The Goodwin team was led by partners John Mutkoski and Andrew Goodman and included partners Andrea Murino, Deborah Birnbach and Janet Andolina, counsel Kirby Lewis, Stephanie Philbin, Michael Brodowski and Todd Hahn, and associates Jake Frohman, Robert Dzialo, Andrew Wilson and David Rouse.
+The Goodwin team was led by partners John Mutkoski and Andrew Goodman and included partners Andrea Murino, Deborah Birnbach and Janet Andolina, counsel Kirby Lewis, Stephanie Philbin, and Michael Brodowski, and associates Jake Frohman, Robert Dzialo, Andrew Wilson and David Rouse.